What are mitochondria?

 - detoxification function

-- Liver metabolism of toxic substances: transport molecule (“biocarrier”) of the toxic metabolites for excretion via the kidney
+- Liver metabolism of toxic substances: Transport molecule ("biocarrier") of toxic metabolites for excretion via the kidneys

 Ad 4: The respiratory chain (oxidative phosphorylation) and the important role of coenzyme Q10:

-- Energy metabolism: coenzyme Q10 is a central component of the respiratory chain (electron transport chain) in the inner mitochondrial membrane (conversion of oxidized ubiquinone into reduced ubiquinol)
+- Energy metabolism: Coenzyme Q10 is a central component of the respiratory chain (electron transport chain) in the inner mitochondrial membrane (conversion of oxidized ubiquinone to reduced ubiquinol)

 - antioxidant